-- The fact that the earthquake destroyed a lot of buildings is affecting the entire town. - The predicament being whether they should ask help from other countries or not, is being considered.
+- The fact that the earthquake destroyed a lot of buildings is affecting the entire town. - The predicament whether they should ask help from other countries or not, is being considered.

 - The fact that the earthquake destroyed a lot of buildings is affecting the A: entire town. - B: - Really?
 How is the government handling it?
-I heard they felt stuck in a predicament.
-Yes, the predicament being whether they should ask help from other countries or not, is being considered.
-A: - I hope they can decide soon.
+I heard they are stuck in a predicament.
+Yes, the predicament whether they should ask help from other countries or not, is being A: considered. - I hope they can decide soon.
 The victims of the earthquake are in need of B: real help.